pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   With repeated addition or multiplication, numbers get very big.
     -   We "reset to zero" whenever time reaches 24.
-    -   Similarly, the built-in arithmetic operations of computer processors, numbers are restricted to a size, say 32 or 64, which is generous for most purposes.
+    -   Similarly, the built-in arithmetic operations of computer ocessors, numbers are restricted to a size, say 32 or 64, which is generous for most purposes.

--   For primality testing and cryptography, it is necessary to deal with numbers that are significantly bigger.
+-   For imality testing and cryptography, it is necessary to deal with numbers that are significantly bigger.
 -   *Modular arithmetic* is a system for dealing with restricted ranges of integers.